 Vectren South witness Swiz described the proposed recovery through the ECA in more detail.
 He indicated that Vectren South proposes recovery of the MATS Projects to begin on January 1, 2019 with the approval of ECA rates and charges recovering the specified revenue requirement.
 In accordance with applicable statutory requirements, the Company proposes to recover the 80% of eligible revenue requirements amounts for post-in-service carrying costs, incremental depreciation and property taxes and financing costs that the Company incurred to construct the MATS Projects and deferral of the remaining 20% of these costs for subsequent recovery in a base rate case.
 The Company will prepare an annual revenue requirement as part of the ECA to capture eligible capital investments in plant related to the MATS Projects, multiplied by the applicable rate of return, with depreciation, O&M, and property tax expenses associated with the MATS Projects added to the resulting total.
 To provide for timely recovery, Vectren South's proposed ECA will project an annualized level of expense related to these approved projects for the twelve-month effective period.
+Vectren proposes that depreciation associated with the MATS Projects be based on the

-Depreciation associated with the MATS Projects will be based on the currently approved depreciation rates applicable to the assets, as approved in Vectren South's last electric base rate case (Cause No. 43839).
+Vectren proposes that depreciation associated with the MATS Projects be based on the currently approved depreciation rates applicable to the assets, as approved in Vectren South's last electric base rate case (Cause No. 43839).
 The pre-tax return on the new capital investment will be calculated by multiplying the pre-tax rate of return, based on the WACC, by total new capital investment related to the approved projects.
 The Company proposes to use a WACC in the ECA based upon the most recent approved WACC within the Company's TDSIC mechanism, Cause No. 44910.
-This WACC, approved by the Commission, represents an updated actual capital structure as of the cutoff date of each TDSIC filing, and includes the typical items captured in the Company's base rate case capital structure.
-This rate will be used in the ECA revenue requirement calculation, and the equity component will be grossed up for recovery of income taxes, both state and federal, at then current rates.
-O&M expense included for recovery in the ECA will reflect an annualized level of expense related to the MATS Projects.
-This O&M expense represents incremental chemical costs and other expenses associated only with the MATS Projects.
+This WACC, approved by the Commission, represents an updated actual capital Deleted:

+- Deleted: ¶ - Deleted: D Deleted: will structure as of the cut-off date of each TDSIC filing, and includes the typical items captured in the Company's base rate case capital structure.
+Vectren proposed that this rate be used in the ECA revenue requirement calculation, and the equity component will be grossed up for recovery of income taxes, both state and federal, at then current rates.
+Vectren proposed that O&M expense included for recovery in the ECA, reflect an annualized level of expense related to the MATS\Projects.
+Vectren explained that this O&M expense represents incremental chemical costs and other expenses associated only with the MATS Projects.